Moon Park in Costa Mesa was a pick from Mr. Play Parks. I think he found it on Yelp before we went out adventuring one weekend.

 - It’s tucked back in a neighborhood and may feel isolated if you visit alone during the week — tons of visitors on the weekend.

-- Parking on the street
+- Parking on the street in marked spaces

 - Sand and recycled rubber play surface